 Disorders that mimic Takayasu arteritis must be excluded.
 They include

-Inherited noninflammatory connective tissue disorders (eg, Ehlers-Danlos syndrome Ehlers-Danlos Syndrome Ehlers-Danlos syndrome is a hereditary collagen disorder characterized by articular hypermobility, dermal hyperelasticity, and widespread tissue fragility.
+Inherited noninflammatory connective tissue disorders (eg, Ehlers-Danlos syndrome Ehlers-Danlos Syndromes Ehlers-Danlos syndromes are hereditary collagen disorders characterized by joint hypermobility, dermal hyperelasticity, and widespread tissue fragility.
 Diagnosis is clinical.
-Treatment is... read more or Marfan syndrome Marfan Syndrome Marfan syndrome consists of connective tissue anomalies resulting in ocular, skeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection)... read more )
+Treatment is supportive... read more or Marfan syndrome Marfan Syndrome Marfan syndrome consists of connective tissue anomalies resulting in ocular, skeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection)... read more )

 Vascular infections (tuberculous, fungal, or syphilitic)

 Disorders causing arterial thrombosis (eg, hypercoagulable states)